Best Of16 min read

 Support & Features 15% Human advisor access, financial planning tools, integrations

-We used publicly available fee disclosures, third-party performance data from 2023–2025, and user experience testing across iOS and web platforms.
-Pricing tiers are verified as of early 2026.
+We used publicly available fee disclosures, third-party performance data from 2023–2025, and hands-on testing across iOS and web platforms.
+All pricing information is current as of early 2026.

 Quick Comparison: Best Robo-Advisors 2026